top of page

 4. Create a column for overdue invoices

-Here is a step-by-step guide for accounts payables:
+Here is a step-by-step guide for accounts payable:

 1. Create a column for supplier names